tkutcher/tkutcher.com/README.md

-# tkutcher-dot-com
+# tkutcher.com

 Source code for https://tkutcher.com

-- Currently deployed using GitLab pages
+- Deployed using S3 and AWS CloudFront
 - Angular Universal for SSR and `angular-prerender` for the pre-rendering
 - No tests cause eh
 - Designed and Developed by me, if you'd like to use it as a starting point please credit
 - Icons by FontAwesome (free kit)
+- Mirrored on [GitLab](https://gitlab.com/tkutcher/tkutcher-com) for CD

 ---